Violence Against Women Prevention Grant

 What are the funding objectives?

-The objective of the Violence Against Women Prevention Grant is to provide project funding to community organizations for innovative projects that will enhance awareness, education and action towards preventing violence against women and girls in Prince Edward Island.
+The objective of the Violence Against Women Prevention Grant is to provide project funding to community organizations for innovative projects that will enhance awareness, education and action towards preventing violence against women in Prince Edward Island.

 What are the eligibility requirements?